 Kick-start and Workshops: Together with the teacher and other students, you plan the content of your support group.
 Some support groups meet weekly for many weeks, while others meet fewer times; it depends on the group.
 On average, a student can do between 10-20 hours of work (in total) for one kick-start or workshop group – including the meetings and any work done outside of the meetings.

-Click here to view the Autumn 2022 Support Groups.
+Click here to view the Spring 2024 Support Groups.

 In addition to the support groups, students are encouraged to set up their own groups, known as Do-It-Yourself (DIY) groups, which have their own focus and plan.
 A DIY group can be a faculty-specific group, for example: a vocabulary group for Law students, or an article discussion group for students studying Sociology, or a Forestry-related presentations group.
 DIY groups can also be non-faculty-specific, for example: a DIY literature group, a DIY debate group, a DIY board games group, a DIY practicing job interviews group, etc.